beocaca/astrotribe/apps/admin/content/bp/products-summaries.md

 AstronEra employs cutting-edge AI to summarize vast amounts of information, making complex concepts accessible at beginner, intermediate, and expert levels.
 This feature is tailored to save time, increase content consumption efficiency, and convert information into actionable knowledge.
-Users can bookmark and save essential information, with paid plans offering advanced summarization and document references for enhanced research capabilities.
+Users can save essential information, with paid plans offering advanced summarization and document references for enhanced research capabilities.